AndriyAntonenko/uah-rwa/README.md

 # UAH RWA

 This project is implementation of the Stablecoin directly pegged to UAH.
-We gonna use two possible collaterals:

-1. The real UAH stored on the MonoBank account
+As the collateral we gonna use the real UAH stored on the MonoBank account.
-2. The limited set of the ERC20 tokens (stable-coins preferred)

 For receiving the amount of money stored on the MonoBank account and for receiving the actual rate of the UAH to corresponding ERC20 we are using Chainlink Functions.
+Any user can validate the offchain collateral

 ## Deploy